ubclaunchpad/LP-website/resources/groundwork/web.md

 **Backend**: Node.js (TypeScript)
 - Frameworks and libraries
-  - Express: Express.js is a popular Node.js server-side framework.
+  - [Express](https://expressjs.com/) is a popular Node.js server-side framework.
 It provides a set of features that makes backend developing easier.
 Like React, it is unopinioated and there are many ways to solve the same problem.
 [Express app generator](https://expressjs.com/en/starter/generator.html) can quickly set up application boilerplate
-  - Logging: [`Pino`](https://github.com/pinojs/pino) is a low overhead multi-purpose Node.js logger
+  - Logging: [`Pino`](https://github.com/pinojs/pino) is a low-overhead structured Node.js logger.
 - Tooling

 **Datastore**: Redis